 - stronger immune system from contact with dirt, sand, mud, etc.

 - reduced risk of behavioural disorders, anxiety and depression

 - reduced stress levels

 - improved concentration

 Despite the well-documented benefits of spending time in nature, one study showed that children spend half as much time playing outside compared to their parents.
 Another study showed that three quarters of UK children spend less time playing outside than prison inmates.
 An easy way for parents to allow children to spend enough time playing outside is to combine kids physical activity with nature time.
 Walking in parks, running around the beach, swimming in lakes during the summer holidays - these are just a few ideas that can will get kids off their screens, moving and enjoying the wonders of nature.
 Hobby Health has a great article listing 60+ activites that parents can do with their kids, many of these activies being outdoor, helping your kids experience the wonderful benefits of nature!
 Read it here.

 A trip to the farm can encompass all of these aspects of kids health.
-With lots of healthy kids options on the menu, plenty of opportunities for kids to be active and a big farm space full of trees, animals and fresh air, having a Sunday lunch at Green Olive is an easy way to help improve your child’s health!
+With lots of healthy kids options on the menu, plenty of opportunities for kids to be active and a big farm space full of trees, animals and fresh air, having a Sunday lunch at Green Olive at Red Hill, winery and olive grove, is an easy way to help improve your child’s health!
 You can even explore our Kitchen Garden with the kids… can they spot the mint, basil, tomatoes, beetroot, capsicum, spinach, etc!
 We have also got lots of school holiday activities that get kids out and about so check out our Facebook events for more information: www.facebook.com/greenoliveatredhill/